 - A. For all units, submit photo material for the current unit being entered.
 Do not submit previous photos or records unless requested for an activity in the unit.

 - B. Display photo may be up to 5" x 7" in size.
 The photo must be mounted on a mat and suitable for hanging without additional frame.
 No other mounted materials (i.e., glass, wood, plastic, metal, etc.) can be used.
 The maximum size for the matted only picture is no larger than 8"x10" (no frame or glass).

 - C. All photos in the photo journal/notebook should be 4"x 6" unless otherwise indicated in the manual.
 If the photos do not fit on the page, add a page for the photo.

 - D. Display photo will be used to display at state fair, so be careful when picking your best photo.
 Notebooks will not be displayed.

 - E. Photo Journal Binder/notebooks: Use a hardback, three-ring notebook up to three inches in size for all units.
 No posters or oversized books.
 Do not use plastic covers on any pages in the unit.
 All materials must fit within the notebook.
 Additional pages can be added as needed to exhibit your photos.
 Notebooks will be judged but will not be displayed.

-- F. For photo exhibits in Units 1-3 follow the tips in the manuals.
+- F. For photo exhibits in Units 1-4 follow the tips in the manuals.
 Photos can be mounted on cardstock.

+- G. For Units 1-4, no advanced editing tools (i.e., Artificial Intelligence, Photoshop, Lightroom, etc.) may be used.
+For Units 5 and 6, please list a citation if advanced photo editing tools are used.

-- 1. Label format for UNITS 1-5:
+- 1. Label format for UNITS 1-4:

 - a.
 Camera used

 - b.
 Activity #

 - c.
-Photo # (left to right and top to bottom)
+Photo # (left to right and top to bottom) \\\\\

 - d.
-Subject
+Subject \\\\\

 - e.
-Date photo taken
+Date photo taken\\\\\

+- 2. Label format for UNIT 5:

+- a.
+Camera used\\\\\

+- b.
+Activity # c.
+Photo # (left to right and top to bottom) \\\\\

+- d.
+Subject \\\\\

+- AI-generating or advanced editing tools.)

 - 2. Label Format for UNIT 6

 - a.
 Photo # or media used

 - b.
-Subject

-- c.
-Date photo taken or date of film

-- d.
-Notes

-- G. Unit 5 Low Light Photography is not limited to only lightning photos.
+Subject\\\\\\c.
+Date photo taken or date of film\\\\\\ - d.
+Notes \\\\\\ (List your citation in notes if you used any AI-generating or advanced editing tools.) - H. Unit 5 Low Light Photography is not limited to only lightning photos.
 Youth can exhibit photos taken at night: moonlight photos, fireworks, night-time photos.
 Photos using long exposure and high speed can also be exhibited.
 Be sure to check out the exhibit requirements.